Meet the Director

 Dr. Deborah Roney loves Language in Motion and has been directing the program at Juniata since its inception in 2000.
 Spending time with students interested in other countries is exciting, and she enjoys helping them share their experiences with others in the county and beyond.
 She also teaches linguistics and composition classes at Juniata.

 Roney graduated from Dartmouth College with a B.A. in Russian, having studied abroad in Russia and Germany.
-She earned an M.A. in Slavic Languages & Literatures and, in 1981, a Ph.D. in Slavic Linguistics from The Ohio State University, working primarily on phonology and child language acquisition.
+She earned an M.A. in Slavic Languages & Literatures and a Ph.D. in Slavic Linguistics from The Ohio State University, working primarily on phonology and child language acquisition.
 Much of her dissertation research was conducted in Warsaw and Wroclaw, Poland, with a grant from the International Research and Exchanges Board.
 Her work since then has focused on language teaching methodology and second language acquisition, including having co-authored a series of individualized instruction manuals for English speakers learning Polish.

 Although she grew up in a monolingual town in New Jersey, Roney remembers liking languages in elementary school, volunteering to attend after-school classes in French in fourth grade.
 In high school, she studied Latin and French and was fascinated when her senior English teacher played a tape of an actor reading Chaucer in Middle English, hearing bits of what sounded like English and German and French.
 Meanwhile, her experience hosting an exchange student from Germany taught her many things about the wider world, the people in her town, and herself.